-‘Stranger Things' Season 2 Will Show A “Sinful” Side Of Will Byers, So Watch Out
+'Stranger Things' Season 2 Will Byers Spoilers Prove We'll See A Totally Different Side Of Him

 You know that thing when you're sucked into an parallel dimension by an evil voracious monster only to be returned to your home seemingly safe and sound, though clearly changed forever?
 Nah?
 Will Byers does, and it will only get stranger for Stranger Things' Will Byers in Season 2, according to show creator Ross Duffer.